kersorianek/mon-portfolio/_posts/2019-01-20-A-Comprehensive-Curriculum-for-Beginners-IT-Business-Analyst-Course.md

 - Behavioral Interviewing Techniques
 - Handling Technical Interview Questions

-**Module 10: Guided Project on Business Analysis**
-In this module, you will apply all the skills and tools learned in the course to a guided project on Business Analysis.Throughout the course, you will have access to various books, blogs, and websites to learn more about IT Business Analysis.
+**Module 10: Bonus & Guided Project on Business Analysis** In this module, you will apply all the skills and tools learned in the course to a guided project on Business Analysis.Throughout the course, you will have access to various books, blogs, and websites to learn more about IT Business Analysis.

 - A guided project on Business Analysis, incorporating all the skills and tools learned in the course
 - Books, blogs, and websites to learn IT Business Analysis
+- Module 5: Software Development Lifecycles (Weeks 9-10)
+- Introduction to software development methodologies (e.g., Agile, Waterfall)
+- Role of business analysts in different phases of SDLC
+- Managing requirements throughout the development lifecycle
+- Collaboration with development and testing teams
+- Integration of business analysis practices in Agile environments

 By the end of the course, you will have the skills and tools to become a successful IT business analyst.
 Don't miss out on this opportunity to advance your career.
 Contact me now to enroll in this course and take the first step towards becoming an IT Business Analyst.

 Whether you're a seasoned professional or just starting out, my comprehensive beginner course will equip you with the skills you need to excel in the field.
 With a focus on practical, real-world applications, you'll learn the tools and techniques necessary to succeed in today's fast-paced business environment.

-Course Title: IT Business Analysis Essentials: Launching Your Career as a Beginner

-Course Description:
-This comprehensive course is specifically designed for individuals aspiring to become IT business analysts and seeking their first job in the field.
-Leveraging my 20 years of experience as a course instructor, this curriculum provides a solid foundation in business analysis principles, techniques, and industry best practices.
-Through a combination of theoretical knowledge, practical exercises, and real-world case studies, students will gain the necessary skills to excel as entry-level IT business analysts and confidently navigate the job market.

-Course Duration: 10 weeks (3 hours per session, twice a week)

-Course Objectives:
-By the end of this course, students will be able to:

-1. Understand the role and responsibilities of an IT business analyst.
-2. Apply business analysis frameworks and methodologies in various project scenarios.
-3. Elicit, analyze, and document business requirements effectively.
-4. Facilitate communication and collaboration between stakeholders.
-5. Use industry-standard tools and techniques to model and analyze business processes.
-6. Conduct feasibility studies and impact assessments for proposed solutions.
-7. Demonstrate a solid understanding of software development lifecycles.
-8. Prepare for job interviews and effectively communicate their business analysis skills.

-Course Outline:

-Module 1: Introduction to IT Business Analysis (Weeks 1-2)
-- Overview of the IT business analyst role and its significance
-- Key skills and competencies required for successful business analysis
-- Introduction to business analysis frameworks (e.g., BABOK, Agile, Waterfall)
-- Role of business analysts in different phases of project lifecycles
-- Communication and collaboration techniques for effective stakeholder engagement

-Module 2: Requirements Elicitation and Management (Weeks 3-4)
-- Techniques for gathering and prioritizing business requirements
-- Elicitation techniques: Interviews, workshops, observation, and prototyping
-- Documentation of requirements: Use cases, user stories, and business process models
-- Requirement traceability and change management
-- Validation and verification of requirements

-Module 3: Business Process Modeling and Analysis (Weeks 5-6)
-- Introduction to process modeling techniques (e.g., BPMN, UML)
-- Analyzing and documenting as-is and to-be business processes
-- Identifying process inefficiencies and improvement opportunities
-- Conducting process walkthroughs and stakeholder reviews
-- Process optimization and automation considerations

-Module 4: Data Analysis and Solution Assessment (Weeks 7-8)
-- Data gathering and analysis techniques
-- Data modeling and data flow diagrams
-- Assessing solution feasibility and cost-benefit analysis
-- Risk assessment and impact analysis
-- Collaborating with technical teams for solution evaluation and selection

-Module 5: Software Development Lifecycles (Weeks 9-10)
-- Introduction to software development methodologies (e.g., Agile, Waterfall)
-- Role of business analysts in different phases of SDLC
-- Managing requirements throughout the development lifecycle
-- Collaboration with development and testing teams
-- Integration of business analysis practices in Agile environments

 Note: Each module will include a combination of lectures, hands-on exercises, group discussions, and case studies to reinforce the concepts and provide practical experience.

 Course Materials and Resources:

 - Slide decks and lecture notes for each module
 - Recommended readings, articles, and online resources
 - Templates and tools for business analysis artifacts (e.g., requirements templates, process modeling software)